Soil science

 Soil science is the study of soil as a natural resource on the surface of the Earth including soil formation, classification and mapping; physical, chemical, biological, and fertility properties of soils; and these properties in relation to the use and management of soils.

-The main branches of soil science are pedology ― the study of formation, chemistry, morphology, and classification of soil ― and edaphology ― the study of how soils interact with living things, especially plants.
-Sometimes terms which refer to those branches are used as if synonymous with soil science.
-The diversity of names associated with this discipline is related to the various associations concerned.
+The diversity of names of disciplines associated with soil science is related to the various associations concerned.
 Indeed, engineers, agronomists, chemists, geologists, physical geographers, ecologists, biologists, microbiologists, silviculturists, sanitarians, archaeologists, and specialists in regional planning, all contribute to further knowledge of soils and the advancement of the soil sciences.

-Soil scientists have raised concerns about how to preserve soil and arable land in a world with a growing population, possible future water crisis, increasing per capita food consumption, and land degradation.
+Soil scientists have raised concerns about how to preserve soil and arable land in a world with a growing population, possible future water crisis, increasing per-capita food consumption, and land degradation.

 Fields of study

 Soil occupies the pedosphere, one of Earth's spheres that the geosciences use to organize the Earth conceptually.
-This is the conceptual perspective of pedology and edaphology, the two main branches of soil science.
+This is the conceptual perspective of pedology and edaphology, the two main historical branches of soil science.
 Pedology is the study of soil in its natural setting.
 Edaphology is the study of soil in relation to soil-dependent uses.
 Both branches apply a combination of soil physics, soil chemistry, and soil biology.
 Due to the numerous interactions between the biosphere, atmosphere and hydrosphere that are hosted within the pedosphere, more integrated, less soil-centric concepts are also valuable.
-Many concepts essential to understanding soil come from individuals not identifiable strictly as soil scientists.
+Many concepts essential to understanding soil come from or have been renewed by individuals not identifiable strictly as soil scientists, like biologists or philosophers.
 This highlights the interdisciplinary nature of soil concepts.

 Research

-Exploring the diversity and dynamics of soil continues to yield fresh discoveries and insights.
-New avenues of soil research are compelled by a need to understand soil in the context of climate change, greenhouse gases, and carbon sequestration.
-Interest in maintaining the planet's biodiversity and in exploring past cultures has also stimulated renewed interest in achieving a more refined understanding of soil.
+Exploring the diversity and dynamics of soil continues to bring new discoveries and insights.
+New areas of soil research are driven by the need to understand soil in the context of climate change, greenhouse gases, and carbon sequestration.
+Interest in maintaining biodiversity and in exploring past cultures has also created renewed interest in achieving a better understanding of soil.

+Mapping

+Soil mapping is the process of classifying soil types and properties in a given area and geo-encoding the information.
+Along the second half of the 20th century soil mapping was currently achieved by field survey and reporting contours of soil types on geographic maps at varying scales according to countries and purposes.
+More recently digital soil mapping approaches have been developed in various countries for quantifying soils in space and time using remote sensing data.